haolam05/MiniAmazon/README.md

           "This field is required." || "Product ID must be positive" ],
         "quantity": [
-          "This field is required." || "Quantity must be positive" ]
+          "This field is required." || "Quantity can not be negative" ]
       }
     ```